anvetsu/reo/docs/sample/pack.md

        ['computer 200 20]]
 ```

-It will be useful to define accessors for an item's fields:
+It will be useful to define accessor functions for an item's fields:

 ```rust
 iname:first